luau-lang/luau/rfcs/syntax-static-imports.md

 import local type from "foo/bar/baz"
 ```

 This is especially useful in the case of DSL-like libraries, or any libraries that wish to include a prelude of commonly used members.
 It is acknowledged that this can lead to namespace pollution, but this is something the developer is in control of at all times, and explicitly opts into.
+See the Drawbacks section for more on this.

 Unless only types are being imported, the module must return a table.
-All statically resolvable members of the table, which have string keys and are valid identifiers, are turned into local variables in the current namespace.
+All members of the table which can be found through analysis, which have string keys and are valid identifiers, are turned into local variables in the current namespace.

 While there is no syntax ambiguity, the `local` prefix is not sensible with renaming, because it does not make sense to rename a namespace that will not be created.
 This case should likely warn, but is not necessarily a failure case.